-Let < be a partial order on the set of function symbols F. The recursive path ordering $\prec$ of $\mathcal{T}(F,V)$ is then defined recursively as follows:
+Let < be a partial order on the set of function symbols F. The recursive path ordering < of T(F,V) is then defined recursively as follows:

-- For a variable v, there are no terms t such that t ≺ v. - (2) For a non-variable term $t = g(t_1, \dots, t_n)$ and a term $s, s \prec t$ if and only if - (2-1) there exists j such that s ≤ t, or - (2-2) $s = f(s_1, \dots, s_m)$ and $s_i \prec t$ for all i and - (2-2-1) f < q or - (2-2-2) f = g and $(s_1, \dots, s_m) \stackrel{}{\prec} (t_1, \dots, t_n)$ , where $\stackrel{}{\prec}$ is the multi-set ordering [Dershowitz 79] induced by $\prec$ .
+- (1) For a variable v, there are no terms t such that t ≺ v. - (2) For a non-variable term t = g(t1, · · · , t_n) and a term s, s ≺ t if and only if - (2-1) there exists j such that $s \leq t_j$ or - (2-2) $s = f(s_1, \dots, s_m)$ and $s_i \prec t$ for all i and - (2-2-1) f < g or

+(2-2-2) f = g and $(s_1, \dots, s_m) \stackrel{}{\prec} (t_1, \dots, t_n)$, where $\stackrel{}{\prec}$ is the multi-set ordering [Dershowitz 79] induced by \prec .

-In (2-2-2) of the above definition, adoption of the multi-set ordering is not always necessary.
-If the function symbols f is varyadic (i.e. takes an arbitrary number of arguments) and the order of the arguments does not affect the value of the function (for example, $\sum$ and $\prod$ representing finite sum and product), the multi-set ordering is probably the most reasonable.
+In (2-2-2) of the above definition, employment of the multi-set ordering is not always necessary.
+If the function symbols f is varyadic (i.e. takes an arbitrary number of arguments) and the order of the arguments does not affect the value of the function (for example, \sum and \prod representing finite sum and product), the multi-set ordering is probably the most reasonable.
 However, if the function symbol f has a fixed arity, the lexicographic ordering is more suitable in many cases.
 There may be cases where the kachinuki ordering [Sakai 85] is the most appropriate.

 Metis can handle any of these three versions of the recursive path ordering, namely multi-set, lexicographic, and kachinuki.
 The user can employ arbitrary combinations of them, function by function.
-As long as the lexicographic order is applied only to function symbols of fixed arity, any combination defines a monotone and stable well-founded order on $\mathcal{T}(F,V)$ .
+As long as the lexicographic order is applied only to function symbols of fixed arity, any combination defines a monotone and stable well-founded order on $\mathcal{T}(F,V)$.
 Moreover, if the underlying order < on F is total and the lexicographic or the kachinuki ordering are employed for any function symbol, then it is a total ordering on the limited domain $\mathcal{T}(F)$ of the ground terms, a very important property as we shall see later.

-Metis converts axioms to rewrite rules $l \to r$ such that $l \succ r$ .
-Moreover, Metis allows the user to define the underlying partial order < on F incrementally during the completion procedure.
+Metis converts axioms to rewrite rules $l \to r$ such that $l \succ r$.
+Metis allows the user to define the underlying partial order < on F incrementally during the completion procedure.
 If the user knows little about the above ordering method, Metis can suggest what ordering is needed on F in order to orient an equation to a certain direction.
-Therefore, the user just has to decide which direction an equation should be oriented to, when both are possible.
+Thus, when both are possible, the user just has to decide which direction an equation should be oriented to.